alexandermeindl/redmine_sample_data/README.md

 This is a `Redmine` plugin for generate sample data for performance tests.

-TO NOT USE IT ON PRODUCTION ENVIRONMENTS!
+DO NOT USE IT ON PRODUCTION ENVIRONMENTS!

 ALL DATA OF YOUR REDMINE INSTALLATION WILL BE DELETED!